-Social commerce (s-commerce) is often understood as a form of commerce in a social media context, and, thus, is converging both online and offline environment (C. Wang & Zhang, 2012).
+Social commerce (s-commcerce) is often understood as a form of commerce in social media context, and, thus, is converging both online and offline environment (Wang & Zhang, 2012).

-In a typical way, s-commerce shows itself as a kind of Internet-based commercial applications, using social media and Web 2.0 technologies which support social interactions and user-generated contents in order to assist consumers in their decision making and buying and selling of products and services within online and even traditionally marketplaces (Huang & Benyoucef, 2013).
-Such environments or marketplaces would be helpful to identify two kinds of social commerce: online and offline (Zhong, 2012), or alternatively, onsite and offsite (Stulec, Petljak, & Naletina, 2018).
-While the former refers to the traditional e-commerce platform that the incorporate social sharing features and functionality on the seller's or provider's website, the latter indicates the commerce forms that are on social platform such as Facebook, Twitter, Instagram, etc. rather than on the seller's or provider's website (Stulec et al., 2018; Zhong, 2012).
-However, from a practitioner's perspective, it is commonly agreed that both kinds of social commerce, Context, Connection, Conversation (Bankinter, 2012).
-It should be noted that, while the former three 'C' refers to the original 3 'C' of e-commerce, the latter three 'C' mention the updates for an era of social sharing and support.
+In a typical way, s-commce shows itself as a kind of Internet-based commercial applications, using social media and Web 2.0 technologies which support social interactions and user generated contents in order to assist consumers in their decision making and buying and selling of products and services within online and even traditionaly marketplaces (Huang & Benyoucef, 2013).
+Such environments or marketplaces would be helpful to identify two kinds of social commerce: online and offline (Zhong, 2012), or alternatively, onsite and offsite (Stulec et al, 2018).
+While the former refers to the traditional e-commerce platform that incorporate social sharing features and functionality on the seller's or provider's website, the latter indicates the commerce forms that are on social platform such as Facebook, Twitter, Instagram, etc, rather than on the seller's or provider's website (Zhong, 2012; Stulec et al, 2018).
+However, from a practitioner's perspective, it is commonly agreed that both kinds of social commerce would accommodate six Cs of social technologies, which are Content, Community, Commerce, Context, Connection, Conversation (Bankinter, 2012).
+It should be noted that, while the former three 'C' refer to the original 3 'C' of e-commerce, the latter three 'C' mention the updates for an era of socal sharing and support.
 Thus, to truly reflect such updates, this study takes the social perspective for viewing trust as a social reality rather than a traditionally psychological expression and for adopting social support including informational support and emotional support as main antecedents for social trust.